akash-network/awesome-akash/vllm/README.md

 - Make sure the vllm container has a large of disk space to store the model weights.
 - If you are doing something funny with really large context lengths you can use the tools below to help estimate VRAM utilization.
 - Remember that really large models like Grok sometimes require multiple gpus.  the max number of gpus supported by this vllm example is 8 gpus or 640Gb VRAM for a100
-- If you needed more than 8 gpus you can use a larger ray cluster instead, but this is beyond the scope of this example. you can contact logan@thumper for asistance if you need help with this.
+- If you needed more than 8 gpus you can use a larger ray cluster instead, but this is beyond the scope of this example. you can contact logan@thumper.ai for asistance if you need help with this.

 ### Tools for Checking Model VRAM requirements:
 - [can it run](https://huggingface.co/spaces/Vokturz/can-it-run-llm)